jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/Intune/Readme.md

 You may want to unblock 3rd party LLMs too though if you use them.
 At current it blocks chat.openai.com but not chatgpt.com or chatgpt.es 🙄 (I have fed this back) .
 I have added these blocks manually to this baseline as well as a few other good sites to block such as pastebin, onionmail.

+> Note they fixed chatgpt domains however some more risky LLMs like deepseek are still missing

 ![image](https://github.com/user-attachments/assets/27f50ea0-84d0-456d-b53c-4d9c0d90fad6)
 > You'll need to consider conflicts between Edge For Business and Intune Edge policies and which one will take precedence.
 ![image](https://github.com/user-attachments/assets/d20b8c92-fded-4d74-bccc-9a56ab7cb0e4)